 According to American anthropologist Edward Hall, organizational culture (in whatever form) comes about at three different levels.
 These levels are often displayed in the metaphor of an iceberg.
 Hall developed the Cultural Iceberg Model in the 1970s as an analogy for the cultural codes that prevail in any society, but it’s still applicable today.
 The model is inspired by the icebergs found in polar seas: they have visible parts above the water’s surface, but up to 90% of an iceberg’s actual mass remains hidden underwater.
 Hall’s iceberg levels indicate what factors of organizational culture are above and below the ‘surface’ – or what can and cannot be observed.

 Level one lies above the surface: the ‘artifacts’ or the visible part of your organization’s culture.
-This part can be noticed, but not necessarily understood, by a visitor or ‘outsider’ in the form of (among other things) physical artifacts such as a building’s interior, office design and decoration, manner of dressing, and technology, as well as your organization’s own language, visible traditions, social practices, and even office jokes.
+This part can be noticed, but not necessarily understood, by a visitor or ‘outsider’ in the form of (among other things) physical artifacts such as a building’s interior, office design and decoration, appearance, perks and benefits, and technology, as well as your organization’s own language, rewards or recognition, visible traditions, social practices, and even office jokes.

 Level two and three lies below the surface – they’re less visible and prominent.